Esakkyrajam/Java-Projects/README.md

 # JavaProject

 Welcome to the JavaProject repository!
-This project is designed to [provide a brief description of the project's purpose and goals].
+This project is designed to Educational Resource, Community Collaboration, Continuous Improvement

 ## Table of Contents